mahbub-hr/MahmudulAlam.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Mohammad Mahmudul Alam has completed his BSc in Electrical and Electronic Engineering (EEE) from Bangladesh University of Engineering and Technology (BUET).
 His research interests include the theories and applications of machine learning in computer vision.
-During his undergraduate thesis, he conducted his research under the supervision of [Dr. S. M. Mahbubur Rahman](http://mahbubur.buet.ac.bd).
+During his undergraduate thesis, he conducted his research under the supervision of [Professor Dr. S. M. Mahbubur Rahman](http://mahbubur.buet.ac.bd).